Accessibility statement for Lawford Parish Council

 The content listed below is non-accessible for the following reasons.

-Most older PDF documents are not fully accessible to screen reader software
+Some older PDF documents may not be fully accessible to screen reader software

 Non compliance with the accessibility regulations